CHOICE POINT PSYCHOLOGY

 The Supervisory Relationship Matters

 Good supervision usually balances support, accountability, reflection, and practical guidance.
-Many psychologists find that the strongest supervision relationships are those where they feel safe enough to be honest, while also feeling challenged to continue growing.
+The strongest supervision relationships are often those where psychologists feel safe enough to be honest, while also feeling appropriately challenged to keep growing.

 Telehealth Supervision Across Australia